 Boys Will Be Boys

-Let me be clear that I’ve rarely tried to impose special interests, masculine or feminine, on my boys.
+I’ve rarely tried to impose special interests, masculine or feminine, on my boys.
 My parenting style has been to expose them to life and let them follow their muse.
 Usually they pursue traditionally masculine interests despite being raised in a single mom household by a feminine woman who wants nothing to do with their beloved cars and trains.
 My boys are mostly what modern culture would call boy, and I’ve never tried to change that.

 Perhaps that’s why I love the way Claire Cain Miller closes her New York Time’s article: